Regulating bulk firearm purchases is a straightforward, effective way to reduce gun trafficking and save lives.

 Summary of State Law

-Four states (California, Maryland, New Jersey, and Virginia) have laws limiting at least some types of firearm purchases or sales to one per month.18
+Five states (California, Connecticut, Maryland, New Jersey, and Virginia) have laws limiting the number of at least some types of firearm that individuals may purchase each month.18

 Currently, California law generally prohibits people from purchasing more than one handgun from a licensed dealer per month,19 and restricts dealers from selling a handgun to a buyer if they are notified by the California Department of Justice that the buyer has already applied to acquire another handgun from a dealer within the preceding 30-day period.20